EtchedPixels/Centurion/README.md

 An emulator the pieces we know so far of the Centurion Computer CPU-6 and the diagnostics ROM images.
-It's good enough to run most of the diagnostics and to pass the CPU self test.
+It's good enough to run most of the diagnostics and to pass some of the CPU self test.

 The core of the processor is based upon the Eldorado Electrodata EE200, and it is from this that most of the data is pulled.